 I decided to make my own monthly calendar with both U.S. and Hong Kong holidays, and as a bonus, it has a beautiful Chinese design on it too!

-Steps 2: Things to Consider during your Planning Session
+Steps 2: Things to Consider when you are planning

 For me, I start by writing down important dates for my family, such as: